yogalakshmipandu/fake-newsbuster/README.md

 # Fake News Buster 🕵️‍♂️

-A Chrome extension that helps users identify potentially fake news by analyzing article credibility using graph-based scoring.
+A Chrome extension and an app that helps users identify potentially fake news by analyzing article credibility using graph-based scoring.

 ## Problem Statement